angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 The `relu` activation functions are then applied to the layers in order, with the final `softmax` output providing the **prediction** for that image.

-The numbers in the hidden layers are somewhat arbitrary, with the ==exception of the output== of the final layer, which is 2 to match up with the two classes of **cat** or **fish**.
-In general, it is desirable for the data in the layers to be ==compressed== as it goes down the stack.
-By reducing the size of the output with respect to the input, that ==part of the network is forced to learn a representation of the original input== with fewer resources, hopefully ==extracting some features== of the images that are important to the problem being solved.
+The numbers in the hidden layers are somewhat arbitrary, with the *exception of the output* of the final layer, which is 2 to match up with the two classes of **cat** or **fish**.
+In general, it is desirable for the data in the layers to be *compressed* as it goes down the stack.
+By reducing the size of the output with respect to the input, that *part of the network is forced to learn a representation of the original input* with fewer resources, hopefully *extracting some features* of the images that are important to the problem being solved.

 Once a **prediction** has been made, it can be compared with the **actual label** of the original image to see whether it was correct.
 However, PyTorch needs some way to quantify not just whether a prediction is right or wrong, but just how wrong or right it is.